Inkdecker/Inkdrawing/README.md

    	- 04.12.2014 : Ability to create Rainmeter profiles to export the slideshows

-   	- 30.12.2014 New: Main functions available from commande line
+   	- (New) 30.12.2014: Main functions available from commande line

 ##### Supported files :  .jpg, .jpeg, .png, .webp, .tiff, .jfif, .bmp